CodeWitchBella/netvr/netvr-server/README.md

 ## Deploying server to cloudflare

 You'll need [nodejs 16][nodejs] (later might also work, but I did not test that), and [yarn classic][yarn].
 To install nodejs use the LTS download button on their [home page][nodejs].
 To install yarn I recommend running `corepack enable yarn` as admin (corepack is installed by default with recent nodejs versions).
-Then you can run `yarn` to install dependencies followed by `yarn publish` to do the deployment in this folder (netvr-server).
+Then you can run `yarn` to install dependencies followed by `yarn run publish` to do the deployment in this folder (netvr-server).
 You might need to update `wrangler.toml` with your account_id and/or login to cloudflare.
 See wrangler's documentation.

 Also to have dashboard available you need to have dashboard built first.
 See README.md in netvr-dashboard folder for instructions on how to do that.